smaht-dac/submitr/docs/source/advanced_usage.rst

-These two modes of validation largely cover the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems which are not possible to detect on the client-side; and conversely, the client-side validation is the only place where issues regarding the presence (or absence) of any referenced files (intended for upload) can be detected.
+These two modes of validation largely cover the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems (e.g. various specific identifier formats) which are not possible to detect on the client-side; and conversely, the client-side validation is the only place where issues regarding the presence (or absence) of any referenced files (intended for upload) can be detected.